 What you control: clip selection (which 15-30 seconds you promote), content format (performance, behind-the-scenes, trend participation), posting cadence (consistency matters more than volume), and how actively you encourage video creations by making your sound feel like a trend.

-What you cannot control: whether users choose to create content with your sound, cultural timing (sometimes tracks catch moments, sometimes they do not), and the competitive landscape of how many other sounds are trending simultaneously.
+What you cannot control: whether users choose to create content with your sound, cultural timing (sometimes tracks catch moments, sometimes they do not), and how much competition there is from other sounds trending at the same time.

 Every sound on TikTok has a Sound Page accessible by tapping the spinning disc icon.
 This page aggregates all videos using the sound, shows top-performing content, and provides the "Add to Music App" conversion point.